lcanal/demspirals/README.md

  * A MySQL Backend
  * A [Stattleship API Key](https://api.stattleship.com/)

- MySQL will just need a database location.
+ Database portion will just need a database location.
 It takes care of creating its own schemas and table definitions.
 ### Settings

 By default demspirals tries to look in its current directory and then in the config/ directory for a setting file named **settings**.
 Settings can be in YAML,TOML or JSON format.
 A sample json formatted file is provided in **config/settings.json**